 The Elementary and Secondary Education Act, as amended by the Every Student Succeeds Act of 2015 (ESSA), includes physical education and health education as part of a “well-rounded” education that should be offered to all students.
 Physical education and health education have positive associations with academic growth and achievement, attention and concentration, and lifetime healthy habits.
 While physical education and health education offer complementary knowledge and skills, they are separate academic subjects with separate regulations, requirements, and standards.

 Iowa's recommended physical education and health education standards were approved and adopted by the Iowa State Board of Education on March 28, 2019, based on public input and review team recommendations.
 Learn about the adoption process and access the final report on the Physical Education and Health Standards Review Team webpage.

-Iowa adopted the National Health Standards of the Joint Committee on National Health Education Standards and performance indicators as Iowa’s recommended Health Education Standards The new recommended Health Education Standards encompass the Health Literacy Standards.
+Iowa adopted the National Health Education Standards and performance indicators as Iowa’s recommended Health Education Standards, which encompass the Health Literacy Standards.